Yam recipes are just so many in Nigeria.

 The yam pepper soup is very easy to make, the process is similar to that of Point And Kill (Cat Fish) Peppersoup, with slight differences.

 Aside all that I have listed above, there are several other uses of yam in Nigeria, the chief being ‘pounded yam’.
-The name ‘pounded yam’ is a popular Nigerian yam recipe which is often served alongside other Nigerian soups
+The name ‘pounded yam’ is a popular acronym in the Nigerian food-osphere.
+Pounded yam is usually served alongside other Nigerian soups

 Pounded yam is just yam that is cooked and pounded with mortar and pestle and then served with any of the Popular Nigerian soups

 Finally, lets talk a little bit about vegetable/tomato sauce that is usually made for yam.
-Another delicious way to eat yam is by serving with vegetable/tomato sauce.
+Another delicious yam recipe is vegetable/tomato sauce.

 Click here to learn how I made Vegetable/Tomato Sauce for yam